JoshMU1020/Reminiscence/README.md

 # **Reminiscence**

-## **Insperation:**
+## **Inspiration:**
 This project was inspired by our team's CMPSC 472 Operating Systems course.
-We were tasked as our final project, to create a software application that would provide happiness to the elderly.
+We were tasked as our final project to create a software application that would provide happiness to the elderly.
 The contents of this repository are the result of our interpretation of this prompt.

 ## **Project Objectives**

-The objectives of this project are to as previously stated, create an application that utilizes some aspects of the information presented during our CMPSC 472 class to construct software that could provide some sense of happiness to the elderly.
+The objectives of this project are to create an application that utilizes some aspects of the information presented during our CMPSC 472 class to construct software that could provide some sense of happiness to the elderly.

-Through the completion of this task, our personal goals are to gain experience in
+Through the completion of this task, our personal goals include gaining experience in
 - Critical and creative thinking when designing our software to enhance happiness.

 - Developing a user-friendly interface: This application should be easy to use visually friendly and appealing.
 Harsh colors or complicated layouts would make the application undesirable to the elderly.